 The next step is to decide HOW you will get rid of this stuff.

 Your options are…

-Get the good vibes by giving your clothes that are still in pretty good condition to someone who needs them.
-Anything that you think was worth selling is DEFINITELY worth donating.
-You can add a few more things to this pile, like maybe your bootcut jeans that have extra whiskering from wear.
+This pile may include things like bootcut jeans that have extra whiskering from wear.
 As long as the button and zipper work, they will be of help to someone else.